giannisnik/segk/README.md

 where dim1, ... , dimd is the *d*-dimensional representation learned by *SEGK*.

 ### Experiments
-In the project home directory, there are four jupyter notebook that reproduce the experiments presented in the paper.
+In the project home directory, there are four jupyter notebooks that reproduce the experiments presented in the paper.

 ### Cite
 Please cite our paper if you use this code: